 To really do social media marketing right you need data.
 And to do data right, you need the proper measurement and that's where social media analytics comes into the mix.

 Here are a few pre-built social media analysis metrics.

-Click each icon to see what's possible.
+Click each icon to see social report templates.

 Connecting your Facebook data into Klipfolio gives you instant access to your page performance.
-Check out our integrations page to see what other

 - Daily reach